HOA Homeowners' Rights Task Force

 Thank You Task Force

-by gvito, about 2 months ago
+by gvito, about 2 years ago

 I have spent probably too many hours of my life listening to the HOA Task Force meetings.
 They finished their work on Friday.
 Regardless of my initial skepticism, many of their conclusions and suggestions were well-thought-out and some might be an improvement over the current situation.